prathi912/rdc-imr/src/SOP.md

 **Key Responsibilities:**
 -   Submitting Intramural research project proposals (IMR).
 -   Registering interest in Extramural research funding calls (EMR).

-### IMR Workflow (Intramural Research)

-1.  **Profile Setup (First-time Login):**
+-   Maintaining a public researcher profile and managing publications.

+### Profile & Settings
+1.  **First-Time Login (Profile Setup):**
-    -   On your first login, you will be prompted to complete your profile.
+    -   On your first login, you will be guided to the **Profile Setup** page.
 This is a critical step.
+    -   You can pre-fill your academic details by entering your MIS ID and clicking "Fetch My Details".
+Review the information for accuracy.
+    -   Upload a professional profile picture.
+    -   Complete all required fields, including your Faculty, Institute, Department, and Designation.

+2.  **Settings Page:**
-    -   Navigate to **Settings** from the sidebar at any time to update your information.
+    -   Navigate to **Settings** from the sidebar at any time to update your profile.
     -   **Crucially, you must complete your salary bank account details**.
-This information is required for any grant disbursal if your project is approved.
+This information is required for any grant disbursal or incentive claim if your project is approved.
+The portal will not allow you to submit projects until this is complete.
+    -   You can also update your researcher IDs (ORCID, Scopus, etc.) and change your password from this page.

+### IMR Workflow (Intramural Research)
-2.  **New Project Submission:**
+1.  **New Project Submission:**
     -   Navigate to **New Submission** from the sidebar.
     -   The submission form is divided into four steps:
         1.  **Project Details:** Enter the title, abstract, and category.
 You can also align your project with UN Sustainable Development Goals (SDGs).
         2.  **Team Info:** Add Co-PIs by searching for their MIS ID.
+They must be registered on the portal.
 List any student members involved.
 Upload a single ZIP file containing the CVs of all team members.
         3.  **File Uploads:** Upload your main Project Proposal (PDF) and, if applicable, your Ethics Approval document (PDF).
         4.  **Timeline & Outcomes:** Detail the project timeline and the expected outcomes or impact.
     -   At any step, you can click **Save as Draft**.
 Drafts are accessible from the **My Projects** page to be completed later.
     -   On the final step, you must agree to the guidelines before the "Submit Project" button becomes active.

-3.  **Project Tracking ("My Projects" Page):**
+2.  **Project Tracking ("My Projects" Page):**
     -   Go to the **My Projects** page to view a list of all IMR projects you are associated with (either as a Principal Investigator or a Co-PI).
     -   Monitor the status of your projects.
 The statuses mean:
         -   `Draft`: You have saved the project but not yet submitted it.
 You can still edit it.